-- the purpose of the grant program/grant opportunity - the eligibility and assessment criteria - how grant applications are considered and selected - how grantees are notified and receive grant payments - how grantees will be monitored and evaluated - responsibilities and expectations in relation to the opportunity.
+- the purpose of the program/grant opportunity - the eligibility and assessment criteria - how grant applications are considered and selected - how grantees are notified and receive grant payments - how grantees will be monitored and evaluated - responsibilities and expectations in relation to the grant opportunity.

-This grant opportunity and process will be administered by the Community Grants Hub on behalf of the Department of Agriculture (the department).
+This grant opportunity and process will be administered by the CGH on behalf of the department.